FLUVOXAMINE MALEATE 50MG FILM-COATED TABLETS

 Sometimes patients feel slightly sick as Fluvoxamine begins to work.

-taking your tablets as prescribed.
+keep taking your tablets as prescribed.
 This may take a few weeks.

 Side effects specifically related to Fluvoxamine